Looking for the best Moz alternatives?

 - Advanced plan at $399/month

-Agency plan starting at $999/month but can be customized and prices may vary according to that.
+The agency plan starts at $999/month but can be customized and prices may vary according to that.

 SEO Powersuite isn’t a standalone product, it is a bundle of some of the Industry’s best SEO tools like Rank Tracker, Link Assistant, Website Auditor & SEO Spyglass.
 It is also the only Moz alternative that is not a web-based SEO tool.

-Together these tools add up a powerful moz alternative that is a must-have for your SEO arsenal.
+Together these SEO tools add up to a powerful Moz Alternative with a free trial that is a must-have for your SEO arsenal.

 Let’s see how each tool helps you in your SEO campaign: